wp-plugins/youtube-channel/readme.txt

 == TODO ==

 * Add option to open video for thumbnail image in lightbox
+* Improve autoplay option to start playing only first video item
 * Add option to show favorite videos

 == Frequently Asked Questions ==